Benefits of Solar Energy

 What Solar Incentives Are Available to Plano Homeowners?

-Governments and power companies often reward homeowners for switching to solar.
-Here are some of the tax credits, rebates, or other programs you could qualify for.
+Governments and power companies often incentivize homeowners for adopting solar.
+Here are some of the rebates, tax credits or other programs you could qualify for.

 Incentive Type: Property Tax Incentive